sarahasadi/DevOps-Docs/kubernetes/scenario/change-external-etcd-nodes-ip.md

-## Procedure for Changing External etcd Nodes IP
+# Procedure for Changing External etcd Nodes IP
 This document outlines the steps required to change the IP addresses of etcd nodes in an external Kubernetes cluster.
+> [!Note]
-> **Note:** Ensuring to perform each step on one node at a time to maintain system stability and safety.
+>  Ensuring to perform each step on one node at a time to maintain system stability and safety.
 ## Table of Machines
 | Name |  Purpose  |	Old IP	| New IP|
 | :-------------: | :-------------: | :-------------: | :-------------: |